Similes for Confident with Explanation and Examples

 Examples:

-1. She worked as confident as a chef in the kitchen, and everything went smoothly.
+1. She worked as confidently as a chef in the kitchen, and everything went smoothly.

-2. He answered as confident as a chef preparing a favorite dish, although the task was detailed.
+2. He answered as confidently as a chef preparing a favorite dish, although the task was detailed.

 3. She stood as confident as a master chef, yet remained patient.

-4. He spoke as confident as a chef giving instructions, so others followed easily.
+4. He spoke as confidently as a chef giving instructions, so others followed easily.

 5. She walked in as confident as a chef ready to cook, and she felt prepared.